-Note that there is a hardware-imposed restrictions on the arguments to GD.sample().
+Note that there is a hardware-imposed restriction on the arguments to GD.sample().
 The base address and length must be multiples of 8.
-The asset converter tool aligns and pads samples automatically, so if you use the asset converter, you don't need to do anything special.
+However, the asset converter tool aligns and pads samples automatically, so that you don't need to do anything special.